sarahbaranski/sre-take-home-exercise-go/README.md

 - Looking at how the domain was being split, I noticed that it was not ignoring ports.
 In order to fix this, I added logic to parse through the url and remove the port from the domain.

+- Thinking about additional checks I might want to have in place, I added a check for the endpoint to verify if it was an empty string and remove it if it was.
+This way the app will not waste time printing out 0% availability for an endpoint that is not there.

 ## Changelog

 To view the history and recent changes to this repository, see the [CHANGELOG](./CHANGELOG.md)